 For more information about the cathedral, you can check its official website (website in French)

-Built after the Franco-German war of 1870, the Sacré-Coeur basilica was to be dedicated to the Heart of the Christ.
+Built after the Franco-German war in 1870, the Sacré-Coeur basilica was dedicated to the Heart of the Christ.

-Indeed, it was supposed to expiate the sins committed by the French people during the war.
+Its purpose was to expiate the sins committed by the French people during the war.

-Located at the top of the Montmartre Hill, the Sacré-Coeur is the second most visited religious monument, right behind the Notre-Dame cathedral.
+Located at the top of the Montmartre Hill, the Sacré-Coeur is the second most visited religious monument in Paris, right behind the Notre-Dame Cathedral.

-Not only is the inside absolutely stunning, with its white stones and the painting of the Christ inside the Heart, but the view from the top of Montmartre is breathtaking!
+Not only is the interior absolutely stunning, with its white stones and the painting of the the Christ’s Holy Heart, but the view from the top of Montmartre is breathtaking!

 Prices: Free entrance